veyseltech2020/aws/hands-on/s3-01-hosting-versioning-logging-/README .md

 ![S3 Bucket with webserver](./S3.png)

-- Create a new bucket for website logging with name of `log.pet.clarusway.static.web.hosting` and with following properties.
+- Create a new bucket for website logging with name of `veysel.log.pet.static.web.hosting` and with following properties.

 ```text
 Versioning                  : Disabled